Eclampsia: Differential diagnosis

 Convulsions during pregnancy that are unrelated to pre-eclampsia need to be distinguished from eclampsia.
 Such disorders include seizure disorders as well as brain tumor, aneurysm of the brain, and medication- or drug-related seizures.
 Usually, the presence of the signs of severe pre-eclampsia precede and accompany eclampsia, facilitating the diagnosis.

 Prevention

 Detection and management of pre-eclampsia is critical to reduce the risk of eclampsia.
 The USPSTF recommends regular checking of blood pressure through pregnancy in order to detect preeclampsia.
 Appropriate management of a woman with pre-eclampsia generally involves the use of magnesium sulfate to prevent eclamptic seizures.
-In some cases, low-dose aspirin has been shown to decrease the risk of pre-eclampsia in women, especially when taken in the late first trimester.
+In some cases, low-dose aspirin has been shown to decrease the risk of pre-eclampsia in pregnant women, especially when taken in the late first trimester.

 Treatment

 The four goals of the treatment of eclampsia are to stop and prevent further convulsions, to control the elevated blood pressure, to deliver the baby as promptly as possible, and to monitor closely for the onset of multi-organ failure.